xeago/gradblog/graduation/extended-abstract.md

 There are plugins that make this information available in web based GUIs.
 Examples of these APIs are [Head], [Bigdesk] and [Paramedic].
 All of these were used for the internship assignment.
-These proved especially helpful as a guide to create some scripts for the [test results].
+These proved especially helpful as a guide to create scripts for the [test results].

 #### [Query DSL]